Crushed marble, ores & pigments

 About the Artist

-Significant commissions include the Royal Pavilion (Brighton, UK) and several private superyachts and stately homes.
-Recognised by discerning collectors internationally, Arbeid’s work is held in private art collections in Europe, North America and the Middle East.
+Significant commissions include the Royal Pavilion (Brighton, UK) and several private yacht art commissions for superyachts and stately homes.
+Recognised by discerning art collectors in the Middle East & GCC (Dubai & Abu Dhabi, United Arab Emirates) and internationally, Arbeid’s work is held in private art collections in Europe, North America and the Middle East (UAE, Saudi Arabia, Jordan, Lebanon); luxury hotel art projects in the Middle East; and luxury yacht art projects in Europe.